 - A new copy will not be purchased if the item is in the existing library collection or is already available on reserve as a personal copy.

-To request a textbook be purchased and put on course reserve, please complete the NEIU Library Textbook Request Form.
+To put materials on course reserve, or request the library purchase textbooks or course readings, please complete the NEIU Library Reserves/Textbook Request Form.

 If you have questions about using copyright-protected materials in the classroom, please visit The Campus Guide to Copyright Compliance for Academic Institutions from the Copyright Clearance Center.